There is no (75,32,10,16) strongly regular graph: Cliques in a SRG with parameters

 By generating all graphs induced by $K_4\cup \{x_0,x_1,x_2\} \cup X_2^0 \cup X_1^{-0}$ we obtain

 \begin{prop} There are $18089$ non-isomorphic graphs of the form $K_4\cup \{x_0,x_1,x_2\} \cup X_2^0 \cup X_1^{-0}$ that interlace $X$. \end{prop}

-The case analysis carried in this section resulted in a list of $21686$ graphs, resulting in $6688644$ star complements and roughly $40000$ comparability graphs.
+The case analysis carried in this section resulted in a list of $21686$ non-isomorphic graphs, resulting in $6688644$ star complements and roughly $40000$ compatibility graphs.
 By verifying that they all have clique number smaller than $56$ we established Proposition \ref{prop:clnum}.